Changzhou Jiangsu, China Travel Guide

 Liyang (Tianmu Lake, Nanshan Bamboo Sea) for natural scenery and hot springs, popular domestically but less known internationally.

-Capture memorable moments at these scenic locations.
+Capture memorable moments at this group of scenic locations.

 Tianning Pagoda for city panoramas, especially at sunset.
 Hongmei Park during plum blossom season.